LATIS-LABS-ETS/SonoAssist/README.md

 ## Processing scripts

-The python processing scripts were developed and tested in the Ubuntu operating system and require python3 and pip.
+The python processing scripts were developed and tested in the Windows and Ubuntu operating systems and require python3 and pip.
 Note that the configuration parameters for the processing scripts are detailed in the [wiki](https://github.com/OneWizzardBoi/SonoAsist/wiki/Processing-scripts-configuration).

 ### Installing the sonopy package